freebasic/fbc/FreeBASIC/readme.txt

       was compiled, type: "dir path/to/my/application/sources".

     - Place a breakpoint in the first line using: "b main".
-To place a breakpoint in a function called "abc" use: "b ABC" (note: all in uppercase, GDB isn't case insensitive).
+To place a breakpoint in a function called "abc" use: "b ABC" (note: all in uppercase, GDB is case sensitive by default, but you can use the "set language pascal" command to change GDB to case-insensitive mode).

     - Type "r" to start the application.